compose-spec/compose-spec/spec.md

 ## Services top-level element

 A Service is an abstract definition of a computing resource within an application which can be scaled/replaced independently from other components.
-Services are actually backed by a set of containers, run by the platform according to replication requirements and placement constraints.
+Services are backed by a set of containers, run by the platform according to replication requirements and placement constraints.
 Being backed by containers, Services are defined by a Docker image and set of runtime arguments.
 All containers within a service are identically created with these arguments.

-A Compose file MUST declare a `services` root element as a map or service names to service definitions.
+A Compose file MUST declare a `services` root element as a map whose keys are string representations of service names, and whose values are service definitions.
 A service  definition contains the configuration that is applied to each container started for that service.

 Each service MAY also include a Build section, which defines how to create the Docker image for the service.
 Compose implementations MAY support building docker images using this service definition.
 If not implemented